JasonHowellSlavin/nerdtown/poetryreadme.md

-Poetry will create a virtual environment and install Django along with its dependencies.([rasulkireev.com][3])
+Poetry will create a virtual environment and install Django along with its dependencies.

 ## Step 5: Create a New Django Project